scouten/ericscouten.dev/content/2024/iiw38/index.md

 Some discussion in response to my slides:

 * **Broadcast application** _(slide 26):_ Encode as much as possible into the asset VC.
 This also helps mitigate the "phone home" at time of verification potential harm.
 * **Interoperability** _(slide 29):_ Sam suggested to focus on major example DID methods.
 There's an upcoming registry of DID methods supported by US gov. Pay attention to that.
+Also, someone recommended using the [DIF Universal Resolver](https://dev.uniresolver.io) to address the DID interop issue.
+Universal Resolver understands about 60 methods, which is probably a good starting point for what to support.
 * **Duplicate identity** _(slide 30):_ Perhaps the DID identifier is more important than the name.
 * **Bulk signing** _(slide 31):_ As long as consent is there, authorization of each one is not important.
 * **Social media** _(slide 32):_ No standard exists today.